 The family name for this plant is changing based on the work of the Angiosperm Phylogeny Group; many sources, including Minnesota authorities at the U of M Herbarium, list this plant in the Lobeliaceae family whereas USDA still maintains it in the Bellflower family (Campanulaceae).
 Another reference, Mabberley, places it in Caprifoliaceae.

-Comparisons: The most similar looking species to L. spicata with white flowers is Indian Tobacco, L. inflata.
-But there the flowers are usually on short branches in the inflorescence and the calyx inflates after maturity.
-Cardinal Flower, L. cardinalis has red flowers and Great Blue Lobelia, L. siphilitica has blue flowers.
+Comparisons: The two most similar looking species to L. spicata with white flowers are Indian Tobacco, L. inflata. where the flowers are usually on short branches in the inflorescence and the calyx inflates after maturity; second is L. dortmanna, Dortmann's Cardinal Flower where the flowers are similar but the plant roots in shallow waters with the flowering stem emergent - a different habitat entirely.
+[Photos of both below] Cardinal Flower, L. cardinalis has red flowers and Great Blue Lobelia, L. siphilitica has blue flowers.